h1m4nshuu/search-automation/README.md

 # Edge Search Automation - Fixed for PowerShell

-This script automates web searches using Microsoft Edge browser.
+This script automates web searches using Microsoft Edge, Chrome, Brave, or Firefox browsers.
 The script has been fixed to work properly in PowerShell environments.

 ## Fixes Applied